 Most grants consultants like Interwoven Threads Consulting will offer a grants readiness checklist to determine whether you are grants ready.

-For some organizations, such as those starting out or with limited staff on a small budget, that may mean focusing instead on building your donor base.
-It's important to understand that grants are not easy money; they come with serious time investments for your staff not just for the application but for the entire grant lifecycle.
+For some organizations, such as those starting out or with limited staff on a small budget, this may mean focusing on building your donor base rather than your grant funding.
+It's important to understand that grants are not simply easy money; they come with serious time investments, not just for the application but for the entire grant lifecycle.
 If you are just starting out, grants are not the way to go.

-For others, such as established nonprofits but with a very small staff, that may mean they have their documents in order but lack the capacity to devote time for properly writing a grant.
-It could also mean they need support in getting their documents or database organized.
-In these cases, it is worth your investment to hire a grants consultant like ours to help you develop your grants strategy.
+For others, such as established nonprofits but with a very small staff, this may mean documentation is in order but staff capacity for grant writing is severely limited.
+Support for organzing documents or database management is needed.
+In these cases, it is worth your investment to hire a grants consultant like us to help you develop your grants strategy.

 While AI tools are becoming more prevalent across all sectors, training for proper use is scarce.
-Without properly understanding AI tools they can be a significant detriment to your grants and fundraising goals.
-AI could actually set you backwards without know how to use it.
-Additionally, AI tools cannot help your organization develop long-term relationships with your community or potential funders, meaning investment in building your development team and outsourcing to consultants are still the standard.
+Especially for nonprofits.
+Misunderstandings on how AI tools function can significantly impede an organization's grants and fundraising goals.
+Additionally, AI tools cannot help your organization develop long-term relationships with your community or potential funders, meaning investment in your team and, when needed, outsourcing to consultants is still recommended.

-Nathaniel Ansari has sat on grants review panels and has often seen how easy it is to pinpoint when a grant application has been written using AI tools like Chat-GPT or Claude.
+For grant review panelists, it can be very easy to pinpoint when an application has been written using AI tools like Chat-GPT or Claude.
 Often, it's because the applicant never edited the application after generating the material.
-While an applicant may ask an AI tool to answer grants questions, it doesn't mean the resulting narrative or budget reflects the need, purpose, or even the intent of the organization or program it is supposed to reflect.
-Additionally, it is likely that some funders are or will adopt AI-detection software to minimize the work they have to do in the review process, meaning your application is more at risk if you are overusing AI models.
-While not sector-wide yet, expect this to become more prevalent in the future.
+While an AI can offer answers to grants questions, it doesn't mean the resulting narrative or budget reflects the need, purpose, or even the intent of the organization or program.
+Additionally, with AI becoming more prominent across sectors, it is likely that some funders will adopt AI-detection software (if they haven't already) to minimize the work they have to do in the review process, meaning your application is more at risk if you aren't being intention with using AI tools.

-In short, it is possible to use AI for developing your grants application but it must never to the place of human writing and editing.
+In short, while it is possible to use AI for developing your grants applications, it must never be in place of human writing and editing.
 If done properly, AI tools can be just that, a tool to add as part of a larger toolset alongside Google Docs and Microsoft Suite.
 Do not rely on it, especially if you do not have training to properly use AI models.

-Having an internal process that all your staff can refer to keeps your messaging consistent and your information up to date for both donors and grants deadlines.
-For donors, it's helpful to have systems to understand their touch points with you over any given time, whether that be a newsletter or program interactions.
-Knowing how donors and potential donors interact with your organization gives you a better understanding of what services speak most to your community.
-Additionally, it's important to track donations across any given year, both for tax purposes and for building a long-term understand of giving trends for your organization.
+For donors, it's helpful to have a system that notes touch points over time, whether that be clicks on a newsletter or attending/volunteering for a program.
+Knowing how donors and potential donors interact with your organization gives you a better understanding of what services and messaging speaks most to your community.
+Additionally, it's important to track donations across any given year, both for donor tax purposes and for building a long-term understand of giving trends for your organization.

-Grants are complex, with numerous deadlines and requirements that make it very easy to lose track of without a proper monitoring system and procedure.
-Grant compliance is crucial for both building trust with funders and your community, so tracking what a grant was awarded to fund, its reporting requirements, and monitoring your budget is crucial.
-And, like your donors, it's important to track touch points with funders so that, as your organization builds relationships over years, you have a record of each interaction.
+For grants, an internal process helps manage the complexity of numerous deadlines, reporting requirements, and developing your organization's grant strategy.
+Additionally, grant compliance is crucial for both building trust with funders and your community, so tracking what a grant was awarded to fund, its reporting requirements, and monitoring the grant budget is crucial.
+Similar to your donors, it's important to track touch points with funders so that, as your organization builds relationships over years, you have a record of each interaction.

 Investing in one of the numerous tracking systems (many with discounts for nonprofits) not only helps organize your donor base and grants, they can help you create realistic grants and fundraising goals.
-If purchasing a CRM is currently out of reach, you can use tools your organization already uses, such as Google Suite.
+However, many of these systems are very expensive, so if purchasing a CRM is currently out of reach you can use tools your organization already uses, such as Google Suite.
 Even with a CRM, organizations may not have the capacity to proper organize their system.
 In both cases, optimizing your database can help your organization focus more on the mission and less on the administration.

 In either case, we can help you build or optimize your tracking system.
 Contact us to see how we can help you meet your needs.